-Powered by Weblate 4.1 About Weblate Legal Contact Documentation Donate to Webla
+Powered by Weblate 4.4 About Weblate Legal Contact Documentation Donate to Weblate

-1.7 Application developer guide
+1.7 Translation workflows

 Using Weblate is a process that brings your users closer to you, by bringing you closer to your translators.
-It up to you to decide how many of its features you want to make use of.
+It is up to you to decide how many of its features you want to make use of.